opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/key-value.md

 ## Overview

 The `key_value` processor parses a field into key/value pairs.
-The following table describes `key_value` processor options available that help you parse field information into pairs.
+You can use the options available in the following `key_value` processor table to help you parse field information into pairs.

 | Option | Required | Type | Description | Example |
 | :--- | :--- | :--- | :--- | :--- |